 - Go through them manually.

 - Have Reelio’s AM team do it for you with managed service.

-Red flag: Abnormally high spikes in the growth rate that are unrelated to a bigger publicity play (e.g. getting tagged in bigger accounts, getting shoutouts from other platforms, taking over another Instagram account).
+The Red flag: Abnormally high spikes in the growth rate that are unrelated to a bigger publicity play like getting tagged in bigger accounts, getting shoutouts from other platforms or taking over another Instagram account.
 If the growth spike is not so obvious, it’s time to ask the influencer.